thammit/mail/README.md

  - "Mail: Add simple mail backend layout (mail)"
  - "Mail: Default settings for mail pages (mail)"

-Press the good old floppy disc icon to save the data After saving, a new backend layout "Mail" should be available under the "Appearance" tab.
+Press the good old floppy disc icon to save the data.

+After saving, a new backend layout "Mail" should be available under the "Appearance" tab.
 Choose it for this page and also for the subpages.